 To make it easy for both our members and visitors to follow the rules of golf, we have made available below a PDF from the R&A. Please use this at your convenience.
 We have provided a download of Acrobat Reader if you need this to download the PDF. (see existing site for downloads)

-2016 RULE BOOK IN PDF Use Acrobat Reader to view
+2019 RULE BOOK IN PDF Use Acrobat Reader to view

 Get Adobe Acrobat Reader

-3. Wrong Putting Green
+2. Wrong Putting Green (Rule 13.1f)

 This local rule does not include the “green” on the short-game practice area adjacent to the halfway house.